molevol-ub/galeon/README.md

 GALEON_Report.py -clust 5_TwoFamJointAnalysis_GFF3/ -ssize ChrSizes.txt -echo False
 ```

 ### 4.6.
 Test 6.
-Single family analysis using physical and evolutionary distances (using a protein MSA)
+GR and IR, single family analysis using physical and evolutionary distances (using a protein MSA) in *Dysdera silvatica*

 This dataset includes the information for 98 GRs and 411 IRs annotated in *Dysdera silvatica* genome ([Escuer et al. 2022](https://doi.org/10.1111/1755-0998.13471)).